FGMEMBERS/IDG-MD-10X/INSTALL.md

 Have at least following versions installed:
 * FlightGear 2018.1.0 or newer

+Have a compatible revision of the IDG-MD-11X installed (see "revision-md-11-min.txt")

 ## Install using ZIP Snapshot
 [Download](https://github.com/it0uchpods/IDG-MD-10X/archive/master.zip) the zip file.
 Use your prefered archive utility to unzip the archive.